GabiGrin/angular-validation-messages/README.md

 * Override options either globally, per form or per control
 * Supports different show/hide message triggers
 * 100% test coverage
+* No jQuery used, no other dependencies - 100% AngularJS
+* Out of the box bootstrap parent form-group has-error support